co-cart/co-cart/readme.txt

 It also only works with *Nonces* when you are on the site so for mobile apps or headless ecommerce, you will run into issues.
 It is also missing a lot of valuable information that developers require to help them.

-CoCart's API is designed for decoupling away from WordPress and lets you build headless ecommerce using your favorite technologies. **No Nonces, no cookies.**
+CoCart's API is designed for decoupling away from WordPress and lets you build headless ecommerce using your favorite technologies. **No Nonces, no cookies required.**

 CoCart is packed full of powerful features that are completely customizable making it possible for businesses to build a complete custom storefront how they want.